YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Desc:
 >Once considered a liability due to the much reviled F/F/B loadout and an exp boost as a primary skill, Langley Kai's fortunes changed drastically with the advent of Air Superiority mechanics; not only do those fighters contribute almost or over twice the amount other types of planes do, but they're also extraordinarily cost-effective as well as slightly more readily available than usual.
+If stacking AS is what you need but you'd rather not focus on carriers, look no further.

 ![CV](https://azurlane.koumakan.jp/w/images/3/33/LexingtonChibi.png "USS Lexington") ![CV](https://azurlane.koumakan.jp/w/images/f/fb/SaratogaChibi.png "USS Saratoga") - **[USS Lexington](https://azurlane.koumakan.jp/Lexington)** **[USS Saratoga](https://azurlane.koumakan.jp/Saratoga)**
 * Skill: